50 Ways to Avoid Catching a Cold This Season

 Cut back on wine

-According to the National Institutes of Health (NIH), drinking too much alcohol on a regular basis can suppress your immune system, making you more vulnerable to sickness.
-Research shows even one bout of binge-drinking can slow your body’s ability to ward off infections.
-In addition, alcohol can affect your chances of sickness in other ways.
+According to the National Institutes of Health, drinking too much alcohol on a regular basis can suppress your immune system, making you more vulnerable to sickness.
+A study published in 2015 in the journal Alcohol shows that even one bout of binge-drinking can slow your body’s ability to ward off infections.
+Alcohol can affect your chances of getting sick in other ways, too.
 “Alcohol can impact your natural sleep cycle and cause interrupted sleep,” Palinski-Wade says.
 “When sleep is impaired, your immune response can weaken and risk of infection can also increase.”
 Find out more habits that might be ruining your immune system.

 Try replacing that glass of wine with a comforting cup of green tea.
+A review of studies published in 2018 in the journal Molecules suggests that regularly drinking green tea may help guard against the flu and some cold symptoms.
 “Tea, especially green tea, is rich in antioxidants that can aid the immune system and protect against colds,” Palinski-Wade says.
-“The six main antioxidants in green tea have each been found to help block different phases of infection in cells from a virus, which may weaken the virus and reduce the risk of infection.”
-One study found green tea may also help to reduce the duration of a cold or flu by as much as two days, she says.
+“The six main antioxidants in green tea have each been found to help block different phases of infection in cells from a virus, which may weaken the virus and reduce the risk for infection.”
 Not a tea drinker?
 “Hot beverages [in general] may offer benefits since the warm temperature can open nasal passages and promote healthy mucous function,” Palinski-Wade says.
 Read about more health benefits of green tea you haven’t heard before.

 Take it with honey

 You can make a soothing cup of tea potentially even more protective against cold symptoms by adding some honey.
 “Honey can act as a cough suppressant, and research has found honey may suppress coughs better than standard cough medicine while improving sleep,” Palinski-Wade says.
-Studies have also found honey to have antibacterial properties, which won’t ward off the common cold (a virus) but can prevent strep throat.
+Studies, including one published in 2015 in the journal Molecules, have found that honey has antibacterial properties, which won’t ward off the common cold (a virus) but can prevent strep throat.
 In addition, “honey can help to protect against complications that can arise from a cold, such as ear infections,” Palinski-Wade says.
-Just don’t give honey to children under one because of a risk of botulism.
+Just don’t give honey to children under age one because of the risk of infant botulism.
 Check out more natural remedies for cold and flu that really work.

 Eat your veggies

-It’s no surprise that vegetables are good for you—and they can give your immune system a boost.
-“A diet rich in antioxidants can be protective during cold and flu season as it supports immune health, and since vegetables are rich in many antioxidants, including vitamin A and vitamin C, consuming a diet rich in vegetables may provide added protection against colds and flu,” Palinski-Wade says.
-In addition, antioxidant plant compounds called flavonoids, found in brightly colored fruits and veggies, have been shown in studies to reduce the risk of colds.
+It’s no surprise that vegetables are good for you—and research, including a study published in 2015 in the journal Immunopathologia Persa, shows they can give your immune system a boost.
+“A diet rich in antioxidants can be protective during cold and flu season as it supports immune health,” says Palinski-Wade.
+“Since vegetables are rich in many antioxidants, including vitamin A and vitamin C, consuming a diet rich in vegetables may provide added protection against colds and flu.”
+A study published in 2016 in the journal Advances in Nutrition found that antioxidant plant compounds called flavonoids, found in brightly colored fruits and veggies, can reduce the risk for upper respiratory infections like sinusitis and the common cold.
 Read about more foods you should eat to prevent colds and flu.

 Get garlic breath

 Make like you’re warding off vampires by embracing the benefits of garlic.
 “The compound allicin found in garlic helps to boost the immune system to fight against infection,” Palinski-Wade says.
 “Taking supplemental garlic has been found to reduce infection from colds, as well as reduce the duration of colds.”
-More studies are needed to verify this finding, but there’s no doubt garlic is a healthy addition to your cold and flu-season meals.
+It may also prevent the common cold.
 (Talk to your doctor before starting a garlic supplement, though.)
 Find our more garlic benefits that will improve your life.

 Nosh on protein